OPM/ResInsight-UserDocumentation/content/misc/Preferences.md

 - **Show 3D Information** -- Displays graphical resource usage as text in the 3D view.

 ### Other
+- **Date Format** -- Defines the date format to be used in time legend plotting
+- **Time Format** -- Defines the time format to be used in time legend plotting
-- **SSIHUB Address** -- Optional URL to Statoil internal web service used to import well paths.
+- **SSIHUB Address** -- Optional URL to Equinor internal web service used to import well paths
-- **Show LAS Curve Without TVD Warning** - Turn off the warning displayed when showing LAS curves in TVD mode.
+- **Show LAS Curve Without TVD Warning** - Turn off the warning displayed when showing LAS curves in TVD mode

 ## Eclipse - tab